KSAH-42/RabbitOM/README.md

 # MJpeg Player used to decode RTP packets ( RFC 2435 )

-This sample demonstrate how to create MJpeg player without any externals dependencies.
+This sample demonstrate how to create MJpeg player to reconstruct jpeg fragment using a homemade jpeg builder without any externals dependencies.

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/RabbitOM.Sample.Client.Mjpeg.png)